 How does Systemic Therapy work?

 Systemic therapists aim to make people safe and able to share with each other.
-The Systemic Therapist will not taking sides or blame, instead they will engage people in hearing and understanding each others views and explore ways of moving forward in a way that works for each individual family.
+The Systemic Therapist will not take sides or blame; instead they will engage people in hearing and understanding each other’s views and explore ways of moving forward in a way that works for each individual family.
 Sessions which include children and young people will often include activities such as drawing or playing.
-Some families request time alone to meet individually before meeting as a family, the Systemic therapist will be flexible and discuss with you how you would like to work together.
-The Systemic therapist would work with you to think if/how you would like to then share your thoughts and feelings with your family in a family group session.
+Some families request time alone to meet individually before meeting as a family – the Systemic therapist will be flexible and discuss with you how you would like to work together.
+The Systemic therapist will work with you to think if/how you would like to then share your thoughts and feelings with your family in a family group session.

 Who is Systemic Therapy suitable for?

 Systemic Therapy can help children, young people and adults with a range of difficulties including relationship difficulties, child and adolescent mental health difficulties, parenting issues, separation or divorce, self-harm, eating disorders and many more.